Code-Monger/CodeSpinneret/README.md

 - **RAG (Retrieval Augmented Generation)**: Provides AI-powered code assistance by retrieving relevant code snippets and generating contextual responses
 - **Code Analysis**: Analyzes code to provide insights, metrics, and suggestions for improvement
 - **Patch**: Applies patches to files using the standard unified diff format, supporting various options like strip level and dry run
+- **Stats**: Tracks and reports usage statistics for all MCP tools, including call counts, execution times, and estimated token savings

 ### Resources